How to book

 3. Pick the test type.
 Choose car, motorcycle, or lorry/bus.
 The fee is £23 for car or motorcycle; lorry/bus is split into £26 multiple-choice + £11 hazard perception.

 4. Enter your provisional driving licence number.
-Type in the 16-character number printed on your photocard provisional licence.
+Type in the driver number printed on the front of your photocard provisional licence.

 5. Declare any reading difficulty, disability or health condition.
-At this point you can request adjustments — an English or Welsh voiceover (available to anyone), extra time, a reader, BSL interpreter, lip-speaker or hearing loop.
+At this point you can request adjustments — an English or Welsh voiceover (no evidence required), extra time, a reader, BSL interpreter, lip-speaker or hearing loop.

 6. Choose a test centre.
 Search by postcode.
 The system shows available DVSA theory test centres near you.